30+ Cottage Flowers To Grow And Love

 A beautiful Julia Child rose welcomes you to a quiet garden resplendent in roses.
 Photo @ Green Garden Cottage

-A cottage style garden is a romantic and charming garden style that features a large variety of flowers, herbs and trees.
-It includes a heavy emphasis on seasonal blooms that attract pollinators and flowers for cutting and sharing.
+It includes a heavy emphasis on seasonal blooms that attract pollinators and fragrant flowers that bloom throughout the season for cutting and sharing.

-While modern gardening styles feature clean lines and well spaced plants, a cottage garden has an abundance of flowers, shrubs and trees that create a layered, cozy look.
+While modern gardening styles feature clean lines and well spaced plants, a cottage garden has an abundance of climbing vines, colorful shrubs, and fragrant flowers that create a layered, cozy look.

-From full, over the top blooms to cascading foliage, here are over 30 of the best flowers to grow in a cottage garden.
+From over the top blooms to cascading foliage, here are over 34 of the best flowers to grow for that perfect cottage garden aesthetic.

 Petunias